s-amberg/cpla/week07/README.md

 ## 2. Compile-Time Fibonacci

+**Important:** You have to increase the constexpr cache depth if you use a recent version of GCC/MinGW for this exercise.
+Use the following flag: `-fconstexpr-cache-depth=50`

 1. Implement computing the `n`th fibonacci number in the following means as compile-time computation:

 * a) With a constexpr function `fibo(unsigned)`